How we work is indicative of our concern for the environment

 - Peter Hanson oversaw the Amber Alert website to help find missing or kidnapped children through the Joplin Globe.

 - We once supported the Keweenaw Community Foundation with all of their technical needs, as well as financially, which we still do today.
 Their mission is "to promote philanthropy, develop and manage permanent endowments from a broad range of donors, and award charitable grants that enhance quality of life in the Keweenaw (view home page)".
 Barb Rose, their Executive Director at the time, says some kind things about some of our help in this thank you letter .
-In 2016, we contributed to the Community Brick Project, facilitated by Keweenaw Community Foundation, by donating $1,200 in support of a new walkway at Houghton’s "Ray Kestner Park", here is the thank you letter for that.
+In 2016, we contributed to the Community Brick Project, facilitated by Keweenaw Community Foundation, by donating $1,200 in support of a new walkway at Houghton’s "Ray Kestner Park"; here is the thank you letter for that.
+In 2017, we helped by contributing to a community building and awareness fundraiser; here is the thank you letter from Jim Vivian III, their Executive Director.

 - In March of 2017, we helped out our local community care of a great organization, dsmHack, which is a "a not-for-profit organization working to elevate and strengthen the community by building software, learning from each other and giving back.
 The organization centers around the idea of ‘Build.Learn.Give.’, which includes building technology solutions and relationships throughout the community, learning new skills or thought processes and giving time and skills to nonprofits who need, but cannot afford it."
 Thousands of dollars of time was donated over a course of three days, including an all-nighter!, to help build an audition management solution for the Iowa Dancer Theatre, established in 1983, whose "mission is to raise awareness, develop appreciation, increase opportunities and support dance as a performing art within our community."
 The current-state auditioning process was paper and time intensive, and the system that many dsmHack attendees, not just Up and Running, created together enables the volunteers at this long-standing Des Moines, IA organization to focus on their mission, the kids and the community.
 The plan is for the resulting production system to be open sourced by the Iowa Dancer Theatre for use by anyone, hopefully helping a lot of theatres, dance groups, and more across the nation and even world to manage their auditioning processes.
 If you like technical details, the stack selected was Java, Ember.js, MySQL, Amazon Web Services (AWS), and Jenkins for continuous integration (CI).
 More about dsmhack .
 More about the Iowa Dance Theatre .